galek/entt/README.md

 are working on and the tools they are using.
 Otherwise, the risk to ruin the performance along critical paths is high.

-So far, this choice has proved to be a good one and I really hope it can be for many others besides me.
+So far, this choice has proven to be a good one and I really hope it can be for many others besides me.

 ## Vademecum